XMPro/Multi-Agent/README.md

 - [`/naming-conventions`](docs/naming-conventions): Explanation of naming conventions used throughout the project
 - [`/technical-details`](docs/technical-details): In-depth technical explanations with diagrams

+For a quick start, we recommend:
+1. Review the [FAQ](docs/faq.md) for common questions and answers
-For a quick start, we recommend beginning with the [Glossary](/docs/Glossary.md) to familiarize yourself with key concepts and terminology used in the XMPro AI Agents project.
+2. Explore the [Glossary](/docs/Glossary.md) to familiarize yourself with key concepts and terminology
+3. Dive into specific topics in the [concepts](docs/concepts) folder

 ## Installation